COMPARE TO OTHER COMPONENTS

 The provided code snippet demonstrates the usage of IronOCR, a powerful Optical Character Recognition (OCR) library, to extract text from an image file.
 Firstly, it initializes IronOCR by creating an instance of the IronTesseract class.

 The language for OCR processing is set to English using Ocr.Language = OcrLanguage.EnglishBest.
 You can also choose other languages.
 Then, it creates an OcrInput object to load the image file for OCR processing, followed by applying deskew and denoising operations to enhance the image quality.
-Finally, it performs OCR on the processed image using the Read() method of IronOCR, storing the result in the Result variable, and prints the extracted text file to the console.
+Finally, it performs OCR on the processed image using the Read() method of IronOCR, stores the result in the Result variable, and prints the extracted text file to the console.
 This concise implementation demonstrates how IronOCR can be seamlessly integrated into C# applications for accurate text extraction from images.

 Output